How to See Which Apps You Use Most on Your iPhone and Mac

-Use Activity Monitor for live performance data: Open Activity Monitor to track real-time CPU, memory, and network use and identify any apps draining system resources.
+• Use Activity Monitor for live performance insights, checking CPU, memory, and network use to spot apps draining resources.

 With screen time at an all-time high, it’s more important than ever to track which apps consume most of your attention.
 Whether you’re looking to cut distractions or simply want to better understand your habits, Apple’s built-in tools can help.